 At one time, Morgana Le Fay used her magical powers to create a reality distortion wave that converted all of reality into a medieval setting.
 In this reality, She-Hulk became the knight of the Queen’s (Morgan le Fay) guard, or at least she believed she was.

 Eventually, Scarlet Witch (who was the only Avenger who couldn’t be brainwashed) managed to set back reality correctly with the combined willpower of all the Avengers.
 In the process, they defeated Morgan.
 This instance is known as Earth-398.

-12 / 13.
-Captain Carter
+2. Captain Carter

 Her name is Captain Elizabeth aka “Peggy” Carter.
 She was an operative of a top-secret Allied war agency during WWII, formed to battle HYDRA.
-When Steve Rogers, the original candidate to become a super-soldier, was injured by a HYDRA agent, Carter volunteered herself as a replacement, received Dr. Erskine’s Super Soldier Serum, and became Captain Carter in place of Steve Rogers, Being given the rank of Captain, she entered the war against HYDRA.
+When Steve Rogers, the original candidate to become a super-soldier, was injured by a HYDRA agent, the Marvel female superhero volunteered herself as a replacement, received Dr. Erskine’s Super Soldier Serum, and became Captain Carter in place of Steve Rogers, Being given the rank of Captain, she entered the war against HYDRA.

 Just like Rogers’ Captain America, Captain Carter is a powerhouse of brute strength, who easily knocks punching bags off their stands and can fight face-to-face with interdimensional eldritch beasts.

 Katherine “Kitty” Pryde, code name Shadowcat, is a member of the X-Men.
 She possesses the power of intangibility, which is the ability to pass through solid matter without harm.

 Moreover, she can extend her ability on physical touch, transitively making everyone or everything connected intangible.

 This makes her one of the most important people to take out first while battling the X- Men.
 Because intangibility is a fantastic buff ability.
 Kitty is also the Red Queen of the Hellfire Trading Company, the commercial wing of the mutant nation.

 Amka Aliyak is an Inuk teenager who got her powers when she saved Sila, the spiritual embodiment of the soul of Northern Canada.
 Amka’s act of bravery earned her the Soul of the North’s blessing as Sila’s essence merged with her.

 As a result, Amka can harness the spiritual energies of the “Aurora Borealis” and the Arctic.
 Aka Snowguard, Amka joined the Champions, a team of young heroes who desired to rectify the state of distrust by the people towards superheroes in general.

 Illyana Rasputin, aka Magik, is the sister of Piotr Rasputin (Colossus of the X-Men).
 Her inborn powers are inter-dimensional travel.
-She is able to open portals to Limbo (a magical dimension of demons) and back and thereby travel through space and time.
+This female superhero can open portals to Limbo (a magical dimension of demons) and back and thereby travel through space and time.

 However, most of her power comes from her demon/spell training while she was stuck in the hell-dimension Limbo.

-7 / 13.
-Black Widow (Yelena Belova)
+7. Black Widow (Yelena Belova)

 As expected from someone who spent most of her life in the Red Room Yelena is cynical and sarcastic, with a bit of a twisted moral compass as she had no problem, for example, holding a civilian at gunpoint.